-Most of the cars in this list are city cars, like the Skoda Citigo and Hyundai i10.
-They do come with the compromises associated from a small body and engine, but many are surprisingly spacious and you won't feel too short-changed downsizing from something larger.
+All of the cars in this list are either city cars or superminis, such as the SEAT Mii and Suzuki Ignis.
+They do come with the compromises associated with a small body and engine, but many are surprisingly spacious and you won't feel too short-changed downsizing from something larger.

 Most city cars are refined, comfortable and good to drive, too - and may even save you money in the long run with superior fuel economy and insurance costs.